samuel-mpere/Sprint-Challenge-React-Wars/README.md

 ## Description

-In this challenge, create a web page that presents a styled list of Star Wars characters.
+In this challenge, create a web page that presents a `styled list of Star Wars characters`.
 Being able to render out data to a web page is a large part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.

 ## Self-Study/Essay Questions